aarontran/snr-filaments/agenda.md

 * Remember brian's suggestion (from Friday july 25): how does mE depend on energy? what happens if you fit a straight power law to that???

-* Write code to compute azimuth angle of regions, and estimate shock speed for each region.

-For tycho, I think the process will be, as before, to loop over all the regions.
-But, during the loop, retrieve the azimuth angle and do a lookup/interpolation to get correct shock speed.
-Set the speed in snr object,

-    for region in Tycho:
-        az = get_az_angle(region)
-        vs = get_interp_vs(az)
-        tab = get_closest_vs_grid(vs)

-        snr = Tycho
-        snr.vs = vs

-        table, ax = table_full(...)
-        # Monitor output closely

 * Check all your constants.  `snr_catalog.py`, model fitting code both wrapper and fortran